Learn to Hunt

 local county environmental health department to arrange your free water test.

-Old, unplugged wells are a threat to your current well and neighboring wells.
-This is because they can allow contaminated water sources like surface water and shallow groundwater, rapid access to deeper, protected aquifers.
+Old, unplugged wells are a threat to your current water supply well and also your neighbor's wells.
+This is because they can allow contaminated water sources like surface water and shallow groundwater, rapid access to deeper, more protected aquifers.

-Most wells can simply be plugged to help reduce the risk to the aquifer.
-To help make this decision easier, well owners can participate in a grant program that can help pay for a portion of your well plugging cost.
+Most wells can be plugged to help reduce the risk to the aquifer.
+To help make well plugging an easier decision, well owners can participate in a grant program that can help pay for a portion of your well plugging cost.
 See our Well Plugging web page for additional information.

 Did you know that 99 percent of all available fresh water comes from aquifers located underground and that nearly 80 percent of Iowans are served by groundwater?